 1:8 and he also informed us of your love in the spirit:

-It seems as if, while Paul was in prison in Rome, Epaphras visited him, informing him of the spiritual growth of the Colossian church (see also 2:5), but also of the “deception” (2:8) troubling his church.
+It seems as if, while Paul was in prison in Rome, Epaphras visited him, and informed him of the spiritual growth of the Colossian church (see also 2:5), but also of the “deception” (2:8) troubling his church.

 1:9 for this reason also, since the day we heard of it, we have not ceased to pray for you: and to ask that you may be filled with the knowledge of His will in all spiritual wisdom and understanding: